NobShen/tuvi/netplan.md

+How to Create a Bridged Network for LXD Containers

 Create a Netplan Bridge
 The first thing you must do is create a bridge using Netplan.
 This is done on the host computer.
 Netplan uses configuration files found in /etc/netplan.
 We’re going to edit the existing file and add the bridge to that.
 Before you touch that file, you’ll want to back it up.